flashcordon/big-history/Systeme-Terre.md

 CO2 growth rate and ocean CO2 budget), confirm the increasing magnitude of the global land carbon sink since the 1980s111
-- the trend in the land carbon sink has further accelerated since the late 1990s120,121.
-For example, the rate of update during 1998–2012 was three times that of 1980–1988 (0.17 PgC year−2 in comparison with 0.05 PgC year−2)121, attributed to afforestation- induced greening in the temperate Northern Hemisphere13,121
-- Recent DGVM studies122,123
-have further confirmed that the carbon sink during the 2000s was partly driven by afforestation and forest regrowth in East Asia and Europe124.
-The extensive greening over croplands, however, has probably contributed less to the carbon sink, because only a minor portion of assimilated carbon by crops remain sequestered due to crop harvest.
 - Vegetation greening modulates water cycling.
 Land water losses to the atmosphere occur through ET, which includes transpiration (60–90%